 You could use the transtheoretical model to change that behaviour, and instead substitute a new and less destructive behaviour of complimenting people instead.

 The model is perhaps best done with somebody monitoring you, so that you have both accountability and help when you need it, but if you are able to be brutally honest with yourself, it is possible to go it alone.

 The first step is to define the behaviour – in this case gossiping – and isolate it.
 Determine what circumstances make it happen, and pay attention.

-This is the first step of the transtheoretical model, and at this point, you should focus all your attention on simply seeing and cataloguing your behaviours, and when they happen.
+This is the first step, and at this point, you should focus all your attention on simply seeing and cataloguing your behaviours, and when they happen.

 Once you have thoroughly checked when gossiping happens, and why it happens, you are ready to move onto the next step.
 This stage of the model has you find out which behaviours you specifically want to change, and how you will do that.